Annual Plan 2025: growth for the value of water

 Higher investments

-Net operating costs this year amount to a budget of over €100 million for the first time.
-Noorderzijlvest has never exceeded this threshold before.
-The level of gross investments for 2025 is €127 million.
+This year, for the first time, net operating costs total more than €100 million.
+Noorderzijlvest has never before exceeded this threshold.
+The level of gross investments for 2025 stands at €127 million.

 Major challenges

 Climate change is leading to longer periods of persistent rainfall, which means that people and machinery are sometimes required to work around the clock for weeks or even months.
 The capacity of pumping stations increased.
 Dykes reinforced.
-Longer periods of drought pose challenges in retaining water for as long as possible where feasible.
+Longer periods of drought present challenges in retaining water for as long as possible where feasible.

 The European objectives to meet strict standards for clean and healthy surface water demand significant effort from water authorities.
 And the requirements for the treatment process of wastewater from households and businesses are becoming increasingly stringent.
 As the number of homes continues to grow, the future capacity of existing wastewater treatment plants requires attention.
-Facilities and processes must be adapted accordingly.
+Facilities and processes must customised accordingly.

 These developments lead to more work and thus more investments.
 It also means that the water authority organisation will grow in size organisation coming years.
-The growth in capacity is particularly evident in daily management and maintenance, as well as in the development and modernization of wastewater treatment plants.
+The growth in capacity is particularly evident in daily management and maintenance, as well as in the development and modernisation wastewater treatment plants.
 Growth is projected at 4% by 2025.

 The water authority taxes on residents and businesses.
-This is its main source of income.
-In previous years, water board charges also rose, partly due to increasing inflation and rising material costs.
+This is its main source of revenue.
+In previous years, water authority charges also rose; rising inflation and increasing material costs were partly to blame for this.
 These effects are still being felt.
-In addition, higher investments and a growing organisation an increase in tax rates: + €43 per year for an average family with a home they own.
-A family with a rented home will pay €28 more next year.
-A single person with a rented home will pay €17 more.
-The average percentage increase for the various tax categories is 7.1%.
-The executive committee proposes to use €1 million from its own reserves on a one-off basis to bring the tax rate to that average of 7.1%.
+In addition, higher investments and an expanding organisation the rise in tax rates: +€43 per year for an average family owning a home.
+A family renting a home will pay €28 more next year.
+A single person renting a home will pay €17 more.
+The average percentage increase across the various tax categories is 7.1%.
+The Executive Committee proposes using a one-time allocation of €1 million from the municipality’s own reserves to ensure that the tax rate comes out at that average of 7.1%.

-Bestuur of Directors
+Board of Directors

 Want to read the full annual plan?